daytonaio/content/articles/20240809_Daytona_Office_Hours_7.md

 ---
-title: 'Daytona Community Hours #7'
+title: "Daytona Community Hours #7"
 description:
-  ' A detailed summary of the new releases, patches, and updates that were mentioned during the Daytona Community Hours #7 YouTube video.'
+  " A detailed summary of the new releases, patches, and updates that were mentioned during the Daytona Community Hours #7 YouTube video."
 date: 2024-08-09
-author: 'Team Daytona'
+author: "Team Daytona"
-tags: ['News', 'Update', 'Project Configs']
+tags: ["News", "Update", "Project Configs"]
 ---

 # Daytona Office Hours #7

 As always, in our recent community hours, we reviewed the latest developments